Trafigura says no impact on gas trading so far from Gulf crisis

-LONDON A political dispute between Qatar and several Middle Eastern countries including Saudi Arabia has had no impact so far on Qatari gas exports, trading house Trafigura said on Wednesday.
+LONDON (Reuters) - A political dispute between Qatar and several Middle Eastern countries including Saudi Arabia has had no impact so far on Qatari gas exports, trading house Trafigura said on Wednesday.

 "The developments in Qatar have so far not impacted at all our trading business.
 It's much too early to say if there could be a disruption," Trafigura Chief Financial Officer Christophe Salmon told Reuters.